 In 2012, Kenya Connect celebrated its 10th anniversary with the opening of a solar-powered computer Learning Resource Center.
 This facility offers students and teachers from our 54 enrolled schools to gain access to reading materials while joining the 21st Century by acquiring computer literacy.
 The center will also help us easily maintain the many established partnerships between schools around the globe.
-Our goal of $18,000 will fund our organization's operations for six months.

 What is the issue, problem, or challenge?